Kotlin/KEEP/proposals/KEEP-0412-unused-return-value-checker.md

 ### Expression return value usage

-The proposal suggests that the return value of expression `A` is used if this expression:
+The proposal suggests that the return value of the expression `A` is used if this expression:

 * Is a property, parameter, or local variable initializer (incl. delegates): `val a = A`, `public val x by A`
 * Is an argument to `return` or `throw` expressions: `return A`, `throw A`